Difference Between Geometric Mean vs Arithmetic Mean

 Geometric Mean |

-Definition | The arithmetic average of a series of numbers is the sum of all the numbers in the series divided by the counts of the total number in the series. | Geometric means takes into account the compounding effect during the calculation period.
-This is calculated by multiplying the numbers in a series and taking the nth root of the multiplication.
+Definition | To find the arithmetic average of a series of numbers, you divide the sum of all the numbers by the total number count. | Geometric means take into account the compounding effect during the calculation period.
+It calculates by multiplying the numbers in a series and taking the nth root of the multiplication.
 Where n is the numbers count in series. |

-Formula | If there are two numbers X and Y in the series than
+Formula | If there are two numbers, X and Y, in the series than

 Arithmetic mean = (X+Y)/2 |

-If there are two numbers X and Y in the series than
+If there are two numbers, X and Y, in the series than

 Geometric mean = (XY)^(1/2) |

-Suitability of Use | Arithmetic means shall be used in a situation wherein the variables are not dependent on each other, and data sets are not varying extremely.
-Such as calculating the average score of a student in all the subjects. | Geometric mean shall be used to calculate the mean where the variables are dependent on each other.
-Such as calculating the annualized return on investment over a period of time. |
+Suitability of Use | Arithmetic means shall be used in a situation wherein the variables are not dependent on each other and data sets are not varying extremely, such as calculating the average score of a student in all the subjects. | The geometric mean is suitable for calculating the mean when variables depend on each other, like when calculating the annualized return on investment over time. |

-Effect of Compounding | The arithmetic mean does not take into account the impact of compounding, and therefore, it is not best suited to calculate the portfolio returns. | The geometric mean takes into account the effect of compounding, therefore, better suited for calculating the returns. |
+Effect of Compounding | The arithmetic mean does not consider the impact of compounding, so it does not suit better to calculate the portfolio returns. | The geometric mean considers the compounding effect; therefore, it suits better for calculating the returns. |

-Accuracy | The use of Arithmetic means to provide more accurate results when the data sets are not skewed and not dependent on each other. | Where there is a lot of volatility in the data set, a geometric mean is more effective and more accurate. |
+Accuracy | The arithmetic mean provides more accurate results when the data sets are not skewed and are not dependent on each other. | A geometric mean is more effective and accurate when the data set has a lot of volatility. |

-Application | The arithmetic mean is widely used in day to day simple calculations with a more uniform data set.
-It is used in economics and statistics very frequently. | The geometric mean is widely used in the world of finance, specifically in calculating portfolio returns. |
+Application | People widely use the arithmetic mean in simple day-to-day calculations involving a more uniform data set.
+Economics and statistics frequently employ it. | The geometric mean is widely used in finance, specifically in calculating portfolio returns. |

-Ease of Use | The arithmetic mean is relatively easy to use in comparison to the Geometric mean. | The geometric mean is relatively complex to use in comparison to the Arithmetic mean. |
+Ease of Use | The arithmetic mean is relatively easy to use compared to the Geometric mean. | The geometric mean is relatively more complex than the Arithmetic mean. |

 Mean for the same set of numbers | The arithmetic mean for two positive numbers is always higher than the Geometric mean. | The geometric mean for two positive numbers is always lower than the Arithmetic mean. |